swright573/django-vertical-multi-columns/README.rst

 |criteriaview|

 **DefinedView** You already have the columns you want displayed.
-You provide the list and VMC does the rest.
+You provide a column list and VMC does the rest.

 |definedview|